Max Weight per Route – Plan Routes with Weight Optimization Constraint

-With Route4Me’s Weight Advanced Constraint, you can effortlessly account for the weight parameters of all your routes with just a touch of a button.
-When planning and driving your routes, Route4Me enables you to track the dynamic amount of weight loaded on or unloaded off your fleet so that you can always be aware of the current carrying capacity of your vehicles.
-Whenever your drivers have to visit and service multiple stops of different types to deliver or pick up packages of different sizes, you can make sure that your vehicles always have enough reserved weight capacity and space onboard.
-Moreover, with Route4Me’s near real-time data synchronization, managers and dispatchers back at the office can make changes to the weight parameters of any order, and the drivers who are out in the field can receive instant live updates on their mobile devices using Route4Me’s Android and iOS apps.
+With Route4Me’s Weight Advanced Constraint, you can effortlessly account for the payload capacity of your vehicles and the max weight per route with just a touch of a button.
+When you plan and drive your optimized routes, Route4Me route planning software enables you to track the dynamic amount of weight loaded on or unloaded off your fleet vehicles so that you can always be aware of the current carrying capacity of your fleet vehicles.
+Whenever your drivers have to visit and service multiple stops of different types to deliver or pick up packages of different sizes, you can make sure that your vehicles always have enough reserved weight capacity.
+Moreover, with Route4Me’s near real-time data synchronization, managers and dispatchers back at the office can make changes to the allowed max weight per route as well as the weight parameters of any order, and the drivers who are out in the field can receive instant live updates on their mobile devices using Route4Me’s Android and iOS Route Planner apps.

 After that, adjust the following route optimization settings: